USRSE/usrse.github.io/docs/feeds.md

 Added in early 2022, we wanted an ability to provide easy ways to automate specific events, or subscribe to them.
 For the reason, we added [pages/feeds](pages/feeds) which includes:

- - rss feeds for different kinds of content, and
+ - RSS feeds for different kinds of content, and
- - equivalent json feeds for the same.
+ - equivalent JSON feeds for the same.

-The rss feeds are intended to be subscribed to by an appropriate service, while the json API is more suitable for a client tool.
+The rss feeds are intended to be subscribed to by an appropriate service, while the JSON API is more suitable for a client tool.

 ### RSS (xml) Feeds: